avalanche-foundation/ACPs/ACPs/X-subnet-only-validators.md

 ### Future Work

+The previously described specification is a minimal, additive change to Subnet Validation semantics.
+It alone, however, fails to communicate what is possible if Subnet Validation is decoupled from Primary Network validation or provide an alternative use of $AVAX that would've otherwise been staked to create Subnet Validators.

 The following ideas require their own ACPs...

 Shared to (TODO: if not blocked by this, should share?)